-Professor David Kinley holds the Chair in Human Rights Law at University of Sydney, is an Academic Expert Member of Doughty Street Chambers in London.
+Professor David Kinley holds the Chair in Human Rights Law at University of Sydney and is an Academic Expert Member of Doughty Street Chambers in London.
 He is a former Fulbright Senior Scholar at American University Washington College of Law, and has taught or held visiting fellowships at many universities including Cambridge, Edinburgh, Geneva, as well as Sciences Po and the Sorbonne in Paris and the Max Planck Institute in Luxembourg.
-He was the Founding Director of the Castan Centre for Human Rights Law at Monash University, and an founding member of Australian Lawyers for Human Rights.
-He has published 12 books and more than 100 articles, book chapters, and other papers.
-His particular interests are in the relations between human rights and the global economy.
-He has worked for more than 25 years with governments, international agencies, law firms, corporations and NGOs in the field.
-His recent books include Civilising Globalisation: Human Rights and the Global Economy (CUP, 2009), Principled Engagement: Promoting Human Rights in Repressive States (Elgar, 2013), and The International Covenant on Economic, Social and Cultural Rights: Commentary, Cases and Materials (OUP, 2014) (with Ben Saul and Jacqui Mowbray), which won an American Society of International Law book prize in 2015.
+He was the Founding Director of the Castan Centre for Human Rights Law at Monash University, and a founding member of Australian Lawyers for Human Rights.
+He specialises in the area of the global economy and human rights and has worked for more than 25 years with governments, international organisations, law firms, corporations and NGOs in the field.
+His recent books include Civilising Globalisation: Human Rights and the Global Economy (2009), Principled Engagement: Promoting Human Rights in Repressive States (2013), The International Covenant on Economic, Social and Cultural Rights (2014), Necessary Evil: How to Fix Finance by Saving Human Rights (2018).
 His latest book Living with Liberty: Why freedom is everybody’s responsibility is due for publication later this year, while his current research focuses on the skulduggery of asbestos mining corporations.
 He also has a TEDx video: How Much Do Banks Owe Us?

 Stephen Meili is Associate Professor of Law and James H. Binger Professor in Clinical Law at the University of Minnesota Law School.
-His research focuses on the rights of non-citizens, particularly asylum-seekers and detainees, in comparative perspective.
+His research focuses on the rights of non-citizens, particularly asylum-seekers and refugees, in comparative perspective.
 He has published extensively on the impact of human rights treaties on asylum jurisprudence in the domestic courts of various countries.
 He has also written about lawyers who represent non-citizens and other disenfranchised persons.
 His current research, which will result in a book published by Oxford University Press, concerns the constitutionalization of human rights law, including the right to asylum, in various parts of the world, particularly the Global South.
 His research has been supported by grants from the National Science Foundation and the Robina Foundation.
-Professor Meili also supervises the University of Minnesota’s Immigration and Human Rights Clinic, where students represent asylum-seekers and detainees in various immigration proceedings in the U.S. He teaches human rights law, immigration law, civil procedure and legal practice.
+Professor Meili also supervises the University of Minnesota’s Immigration and Human Rights Clinic, where students represent asylum-seekers and detainees in various immigration proceedings in the U.S. He teaches human rights law and immigration law.